yssource/rhai/doc/src/about/non-design.md

 * No traits...  so it is also not Rust.
 Do your Rusty stuff in Rust.

 * No structures/records - define your types in Rust instead; Rhai can seamlessly work with _any Rust type_.

   There is, however, a built-in [object map] type which is adequate for most uses.

 * No first-class functions - Code your functions in Rust instead, and register them with Rhai.

+  There is, however, support for simple [function pointers] allowing runtime dispatch by function name.

 * No garbage collection - this should be expected, so...